xi/django-bs/README.md

     would otherwise not be available in the widget templates.
 -   Also overwrites the default form template in Django 4.0 and later so that `{{ form }}` does the right thing automatically.
--   Concentrates on forms fields and does therefore not include some others features.
+-   Concentrates on forms fields and does therefore not include some other features.
 -   Uses `.form-text.text-danger` instead of `.invalid-feedback` as it does not depend on DOM location. (see also [twbs/bootstrap\#29439])